slalom/dataops-docs/labs/intro.md

-# Intro to DataOps Lab
+# Intro to DevOps Lab

-_This lab will walk you through the process of implementing a new DataOps project._
+**You will:** Learn GitHub and CI/CD by directly updating this website.

 - [Install Prereqs](#install-prereqs)
   - [Overview](#overview)